Effective Snapshot Testing

 }In this example, a fixture provides data

-complex systems, a snapshot should be very small;
+in complex systems, a snapshot should be very small;

 otherwise it becomes hard to maintain.